giancarlogatti/GithubRepositoryProject/README.md

     - Displays progressbar when loading repository data, a retry button when the networking call was unsuccessful

     - Screen data survives process death through the use of SavedStateHandle in ViewModel

+    - Will check to see if the repositories fetched from the network have already been favorited or not